 Hours: Monday - Friday, 8:00 a.m. - 5:00 p.m.
 (Closed from Noon - 1:00 p.m.)
 Website: www.gcc.edu/cso

 Phone: 724-458-3371

 Email: career@gcc.edu

 The Career Services Office's (CSO) mission is to guide students in their realization and pursuit of God's calling for their lives.
-The foundation of this mission rests upon a desire for students to understand and exercise their God-given talents, interests, and abilities.
-A four-year program, beginning freshman year, intentionally focuses on self-assessment, career exploration, career decision-making with the focus on obtaining an internship, and the implementation of an effective and strategic job search.
+The foundation of this mission rests upon a desire for students to discover, exercise and steward their God-given talents, interests, and abilities so that they will ultimately thrive and glorify God in their work.
+A four step career development plan, beginning freshman year, intentionally focuses on self-assessment, career exploration, career decision-making through participation in an internship or experiential opportunity, and the implementation of a strategic job search plan.

 Beginning in the freshman year, students engage in the process of self-assessment.
 They are given assessments through MyPlan, a web-based resource which evaluates their personality, interests, skills and values.
 These assessments are made available to all students free of charge and are offered the summer before their freshman year.
 Once students have assessed their skills, values, interests, personality and potential career fields, the sophomore year is devoted to exploring their vocational interests in greater depth.
-MyPlan (along with many other resources provided by the CSO) provides further opportunity for career exploration by allowing students the chance to identify and research specific career options associated with their assessment results and major.
-By junior year, students are ideally prepared to narrow their focus and make specific career decisions by researching employers and fields in greater depth and engaging in an internship experience.
-The CSO coaches students on the development of professional skills which should be actively utilized during the junior and senior years as students pursue internships or full-time jobs.
+MyPlan (along with many other resources provided by the CSO) provides further opportunity for career exploration by allowing students the chance to identify and research specific career options associated with their assessment results, interests and major.
+Students at this exploration stage are also encouraged to engage in activities such as job shadowing and informational interviewing to gain insights into different career possibilities.
+By junior year, students are ideally prepared to begin narrowing down their focus and honing in specific career decisions by researching employers and fields in greater depth and engaging in an internship experience that will provide real-world experience and help them clarify their career interests.
+Finally, senior year, students are coached on how to engage in a strategic job search.
+The office's four-step process of assessment, exploration, decision and pursuit is iterative or cyclical in nature, providing students a model by which to engage in career preparation and planning.

-Each year, the CSO sponsors a number of workshops and seminars on topics such as resume writing, interviewing, professional etiquette/dress, navigating a job fair, and internship and job searching, among others.
-Students are encouraged to take advantage of the relationships Career Services has with employers who post jobs on their online site (Handshake), come to campus to attend the annual fall Career Fair, and participate in their On-Campus Recruiting Program during the fall and spring semesters.
+During the four years, CSO staff members coach students on the development of professional skills to aid them as they pursue internships and full-time jobs, and to ultimately equip them with the tools/skills they need to successfully manage their careers in the future.
+Additionally, the CSO hosts a number of workshops and programs on topics such as resume writing, interviewing, professional etiquette/dress, navigating a job fair, and internship & job searching, among others.
+Students are encouraged to take advantage of the relationships Career Services has with employers who post jobs on their online career platform Handshake, come to campus to attend the annual fall Career Fair, and participate in their On-Campus Recruiting (Interviewing)Program during the fall and spring semesters.
 On-Campus Recruiting allows current students the opportunity to interview right here on campus for full-time or internship opportunities and is made available to them throughout their college years until they graduate.